mrjacobbloom/react-immutable-tree/README.md

 - `ImmutableTreeNode#data: any` - the data associated with the node

 #### Transformation Methods

+Each of these methods returns the next version of the modified node (or itself, if the operation does not modify the node).
+The old version of the node is then marked dead, which means it'll throw an error if you try to modify it further.

 - `ImmutableTreeNode#updateData(updater: (oldData: any | undefined) => any): ImmutableTreeNode` - Update the data at the given node.
 Returns the new tree node that will replace this one.
 - `ImmutableTreeNode#setData(newData: any): ImmutableTreeNode` - Set the data at the given node.
 Returns the new tree node that will replace this one.